Planet Pulse

 Loss of biodiversity and long-term ecological consequences

 Biodiversity suffers a tragic cost as the flames consume and the smoke billows.
 Many plants and animals are forced from their environments or suffer terrible repercussions, some of which are already on the verge of extinction.
-When these delicate ecological balances are upset, the effects can be felt for a very long time and have a significant impact on the health and vitality of our natural environment (Davare, 2023).
+When these delicate ecological balances are upset, the effects can be felt for a very long time and have a significant impact on the health and vitality of our natural environment.

 Soil erosion and degradation